 Used in almost every cuisine across the world, spinach is an enormously popular green vegetable…

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…

-- 2 large potato, peeled and finely sliced
+- 2 large potatoes, peeled and finely sliced